viczhong/ttp_spotify_calendar/README.md

 --- | --- | ---
 ![Date Screen](images/date.png) | ![All Events](images/allevents.png) | ![Create Screen](images/addeditscreen.png)

-## FrontEnd
+## Front End

-Made with Swift 4 with no imported libraries for max compatibility, using a combination of MVC and MVVM architecture (for reusability and easier unit testing).
+Made with Swift 4 with no imported libraries for less dependencies, using a combination of MVC and MVVM architecture (for reusability and easier unit testing).

-## BackEnd
+## Back End

-Made with Heroku with Angular CLI and MongoDB.
+Made with Heroku using Angular CLI, Node and MongoDB.
 Deployed at [https://desolate-cliffs-10757.herokuapp.com/events/](https://desolate-cliffs-10757.herokuapp.com/events/)

 P.S.
 Left out 300 mb of Node, e2e, and misc files to save space so cloning this project isn't a nightmare.